Hayk Melikyan

-Hayk Melikyan (Հայկ Մելիքյան; born November 29, 1980 in Yerevan) is an Armenian pianist and composer.
+Hayk Melikyan (Հայկ Մելիքյան; born November 29, 1980, in Yerevan) is an Armenian pianist and composer.
 He is widely known as one of the best performers of 20th century and contemporary classical music.

 Life and career

 Melikyan was born in Yerevan.
 He is the grandson of renowned poet, translator and publicist Sokrat Khanyan.

-Melikyan's two recent solo albums were released by NAXOS Grand Piano label: complete piano solo compositions of Arno Babadjanian and Alexander Arutiunian.
+He started playing piano when he was six with Irina Grishinskaya.
+Later he continued his professional studies with Professor Alexander Gurgenov at the Yerevan Komitas Conservatory, where he also studied composition with Vartan Adjemian.
+Hayk Melikyan’s international concert début took place at the Concerto di Concerti International Festival of the 20th Century Music in Rome in 2000.

-In 2013, he performed in Germany with Karine Gilanyan in dedication of the then upcoming 100th anniversary of the Armenian genocide.
+Melikyan regularly performs on prestigious stages of the world including Gulbenkian Grand Auditorium (Lisbon), Victoria Hall (Geneva), Megaron (Athens), etc.

-Melikyan regularly performs on prestigious stages of the world including Gulbenkian Grand Auditorium (Lisbon), Victoria Hall (Geneva), Aram Khachaturian Grand Concert Hall (Yerevan), etc.
+In 2009, Hayk Melikyan initiated a series of concerts called 1900+, dedicated to 20th-century and contemporary world piano music.
+In 2020, Hayk Melikyan launched a new initiative named 2000+, which aims to propagate the music of exclusively our time.

-In 2009, Hayk Melikyan initiated «1900+» World Piano Music Concerts Series of the 20th Century and Contemporary Music.
+Melikyan’s compositional catalogue includes solo piano, chamber, vocal, and symphonic works, alongside piano transcriptions, concert paraphrases, and arrangements.
+His music is published by BabelScores.